 "They've been doing this for hundreds and hundreds of years if you study the history of Islam," she said in the outburst.
 "This isn't a surprise.
 You can't solve it with a dialogue.
-You can't solve it with a bullet to the head."
+You can't solve it with a summit.
+You solve it with a bullet to the head."

-CURIOUS FOX NEWS viewers like myself may wonder if all that fire is genuine - or if there are times when Tantaros, a self-described "competitive person" who "never backs down," realizes almost immediately that she's said something she'll want to walk back.
+CURIOUS FOX NEWS viewers like myself may wonder if all that fire is genuine - or if there are times when Tantaros, a selfdescribed "competitive person" who "never backs down," realizes almost immediately that she's said something she'll want to walk back.